 Learn more about weighting.

-Your exported file will include multiple tabs: Overview, Topline, Complete responses, All responses, and Crosstabs.
+Your exported file includes multiple tabs: Overview, Topline, Complete responses, All responses, and Crosstabs.
 These contain the following data:

-- Overview: A general overview of your question text, answers, and counts of responses received.
+- Overview: A general overview of your question text, answers, and counts of responses.

 - Topline: A breakdown of answer proportions for each of your survey questions.
 The data here includes all incomplete responses.

 - All responses & Complete responses: Response-level data for users who answered any question or all questions in your survey, respectively.
 The columns are: